Search

 How Can I Help My Teen Quit Smoking for Good?

 A few weeks after someone quits smoking, they should notice that the physical symptoms ease.
 But smoking also creates emotional dependence, which needs to be considered too.
-Tools your son can use to deal with the emotional effects of quitting can include counseling, support groups, self-help materials, and even mobile apps.
-He also can find more information and support online at:
+Tools ex-smokers can use to deal with the emotional effects of quitting can include counseling, support groups, self-help materials, and even mobile apps.
+More information and support is available online at:

 related articles